John Henry Barnstead: The Halifax Explosion

 On December 7, 1917, in the aftermath of the Halifax Explosion the day before, Barnstead's son, Arthur, was appointed Chief Mortuary Officer by Deputy Mayor Henry Stubbs Colwell and District 2 Alderman Robert B. Colwell. in the aftermath of the Halifax Explosion where he organized application of his father's system.

 Barnstead retired from office on January 30, 1932, at age 87, celebrating 42 years as registrar during an event held by the Minister of Health.
 Barnstead died the day after his 94th birthday, on June 13, 1939, and was buried in Camp Hill Cemetery, Halifax, on June 16, 1939.

 Barnstead's method

-Son of a tanner, Barnstead was also a tanner and a clerk at his father's tannery on Spring Garden Road, Charles Barnstead and Sons.

 Each body is placed in a sealed bag stenciled with a unique number.
 The body is stripped.
 Clothes and shoes are destroyed to avoid souvenir hunters.
 Personal belongings are catalogued and placed in a sealed bag with the same number.
 Hopefully the personal effects include some ID, but with or without ID the body is referred to by its unique number.
 A catalogue of all is made including a description of the body: height, weight, rough age and appearance.
 At least two people must be present to deter theft.
 If a body has no belongings then a shoe may be kept to help identification.
 If a body lacks any ID a photograph is also taken.

 On the CS Mackay-Bennett a log book was created using one page per body: the next body found taking the next sequential number.